tobyshooters/tickle/README.md

 ## tickle

-broadcast messages to everyone on your network also, a proof of concept for [scripting](https://www.tcl.tk/doc/scripting.html)
+broadcast messages to everyone on your network<br>
+also, a proof of concept for [scripting](https://www.tcl.tk/doc/scripting.html)

 ### run